Lay You Down

 "Lay You Down" is a song by American R&B recording artist Usher.
 It was written by himself, Rico Love and Dwayne Nesmith, and produced by the latter two.
-It was released to urban radio on September 28, 2010, in the United States, as the third and final single from Usher's EP, Versus EP, which is an extension of his sixth studio album, Raymond v.
+It was released to urban radio on September 28, 2010, in the United States, as the third and final single from Usher's EP, Versus, which is an extension of his sixth studio album, Raymond v.
 Raymond.
 "Lay You Down" is an R&B song, that takes influence from pop musician Prince.
 The song entered the US Hot R&B/Hip-Hop Songs chart, and peaked at number fifty-six.

 Background and composition

 "Lay You Down" was written by Usher, Rico Love and Dwayne Nesmith, and produced by the latter two.
 Additional vocals were contributed by Love, and keyboard and programming was done by Nesmith.
 The song was recorded by Ian Cross at Midnight Blue Studios in Miami, Florida, and mixed by Rob Marks at Circle House Studios.
 "Lay You Down" is an R&B song with a length of four minutes and three seconds.
 In an interview with music video website Vevo, Usher explained that the song is a "classic R&B baby maker".
 Sara Anderson of AOL wrote that it opens "with improvisational, high-pitched 'ooohs' and base-driven synth beats."
 The song was released as the third and final single from Versus, an extended play released as an extension of his sixth studio album, Raymond v.
 Raymond (2010).